Predicting integers from continuous parameters: Appendix

 The \textbf{MAESTRO} (V3) dataset \cite{hawthorne2018enabling} consists of 200 hours of MIDI recordings of professional piano players playing challenging pieces of classical music captured on a digital Piano.

-MAESTRO contains 13,424,811 training samples, 4,274,905 test samples and 1,437,884 validation samples.
-MAESTRO is a curated set of classical piano music with various levels of expressively.
-This dataset is considered the golden standard for testing any generative music models.
+MAESTRO is a curated dataset of classical piano music featuring various levels of expressiveness, widely considered the gold standard for evaluating generative music models.
+For this study, the dataset yields 13,914,411 training, 4,423,513 test, and 1,488,572 validation samples.
+The number of sequences per file was calculated by subtracting the context window length (128 tokens) from the file's total token count.

-We stop short of building a full generative model for MIDI music---leaving that to future work---and focus only on the task of predicting at any moment in time, \emph{the time in ticks for which the next note will be held}, given the sequence of $n$ MIDI events observed just before.
+We stop short of building a full generative model for MIDI music, leaving that to future work, and focus only on the task of predicting at any moment in time, \emph{the time in ticks\footnotemark~for which the next note will be held}, given the sequence of $n$ MIDI events observed just before.

-The MIDI data is encoded in 5 different events: Event (see table \ref{tab:MIDI_Repr}), Data1 (Pitch), Data2 (Velocity), Instrument, Channel, and Tick.
+The MIDI data is encoded in six different events: Event (see table \ref{tab:MIDI_Repr}), Data1 (Pitch), Data2 (Velocity), Instrument, Channel, and Tick.
 The first five are embedded with an embedding size of 128.
-The Tick events are encoded using a linear layer where the t ick integer transformed to a binary string (32 bits) concatenated with the log value of the tick.
+The Tick events are encoded using a linear layer where the tick integer, transformed to a binary string (32 bits) is concatenated with the log value of the tick.
 In table \ref{tab:MIDI_Repr} an overview of the value ranges can be found.

 To make the predictions, we use an LSTM.
 The model consists of 2 LSTM layers, each with a hidden dimension of 128.
 The context length is 128 and the model is trained for 100 epochs.
 Depending on the distribution target (similarly to the MLP) 2 outputs are used for the distributions, 1 output is used for squared error and 16 for Bitwise (since the highest number in the dataset does not exceed 16 bits there is no need to go over 16 bits in the output).
+During training, the per-bit binary cross-entropy loss for Bitwise is weighted by $2^i$ for bit position i, giving higher-order bits proportionally more influence on the gradient.
+During evaluation, all bits are weighted equally.
+This weighting reflects the fact that errors in higher-order bits have a larger impact on the decoded integer value.
+A positional weighting scheme is applied to the bitwise training loss (Appendix \ref{app:bitweight}).

 The model is evaluated every 5000 training samples with a subset of 500 validation samples.
 After training, we evaluate on the full test data.

 During training, the loss is calculated over the entire output sequence and the mean is taken over the batch and sequence.
 During validation and testing the loss is calculated over only the next token in the sequence which are then summed and averaged over the number of instances.